 What is light pollution?

 In simple terms, light pollution is nothing but the excessive use of artificial lighting.
-Due to the industrial revolution, the use of artificial lighting has been increasing rapidly to a level where we are no longer able to enjoy the clearer view of our Milky way in the night sky.
+Due to the industrial revolution, the use of artificial lighting has been increasing rapidly to a level where we can no longer enjoy the clear view of our Milky Way galaxy in the night sky.

 Moreover, the LED bulbs we use today emit a shorter blue wavelength that scatters easily in the atmosphere.
 This strains our eyes, diminishes the view of our night sky and hence, adds severely to the light pollution.